tmgthb/Autonomous-Agents/README.md

 ####  Generalist Agent

-[Reed et al., 2022](#generalistagent) argue the need for "**Generalist Agents**, that can adapt to new embodiments and learn new tasks with few data." through "...a multi-modal, multi-task, multi-embodiment generalist policy."
+[Reed et al., 2022](#generalistagent) argue the need for "**Generalist Agents**, that can adapt to new embodiments and **learn new tasks with few data**." through "...**a multi-modal, multi-task, multi-embodiment** generalist policy."

-Positive aspects:
+Positive:
+- Generalization of tasks/embodiments.
-- Aspect of Generalization to novel situations
+- Generalization to novel situations
+- Multi-modality, especially language/perception/embodiment
 - Aspect of Multi-modality (Perception / Language / Embodiment)
-- Aspect of data efficiency
+- Data efficiency

 Negative aspects:
-- Lacks key aspects defined by Franklin & Graesser.
+- Lack of other key observations by Franklin & Graesser.
-- Lacks reasoning and planning
+- Vague about cognitive skills: reasoning and planning.

 ---